 Before traveling outside of Saskatchewan, all members of the university community are strongly encouraged to evaluate all associated risks, which may include the risk of becoming ill, falling under the restrictions of a foreign government, or forfeiting travellers cancellation or medical coverage.

-All travellers should self-monitor for symptoms of COVID-19 (fever, cough or difficulty breathing) for 14 days after returning to Canada and avoid places where you cannot easily separate yourself from others if you become ill.
+All travellers returning from outside of Canada must immediately self-isolate for symptoms of COVID-19 (fever, cough or difficulty breathing) for 14 days after returning to Canada, in accordance with federal and provincial health regulations.

-If you have even mild symptoms, stay home and call HealthLine 811 for advice.
+If you experience any symptoms, call HealthLine 811 for advice.

 All incoming international students—whether you’re starting your program or returning to continue your program—should be aware of potential immigration implications resulting from COVID-19, remote learning and online courses delivery.